Hi, I'm Sav!

 the change that never stops:

-I also began reading a lot more, I listened to poignant interviews, and began talking with about my own mental-health, a taboo topic in the US that is finally being recognized.
-As for the fear--sure, it was still there, but my excitement was greater.
+Most of us don't ask for help out of fear, biases we've created, self-critique, or a lack of trust.
+I began reading a lot more, listening to poignant interviews, and began talking with about my own mental-health, a taboo topic in the US.
+As for the fear, it was still there, but now the PROS definitely outweighed the CONS.

 I got SAVVY!